Best Software

 Best for: Legal teams needing post-signature contract analytics

-Pricing: From $10,000/year (custom pricing based on users and volume)
+Pricing: Custom pricing based on users and volume (no published rates)

 LinkSquares takes a different approach from most CLM tools: its strongest capability is analyzing contracts that have already been signed.
 The Analyze module automatically extracts 75+ data points from existing contracts, surfacing renewal dates, obligations, and risk factors that would otherwise require manual review.
 The Finalize module handles pre-signature workflows.